bytrangle/docs/use-timescale/data-tiering/enabling-data-tiering.md

 ### Tier chunks

 Tiering a chunk is an asynchronous process that schedules the chunk to be tiered.
-In this example, you use a hypertable called `example` and tier chunks older than three days.
-You then proceed to list tiered chunks.
+In the following example, you tier chunks older than three days in the example [hypertable][hypertable].
+You then list the tiered chunks.

 <Procedure>